May 29, 2020

 Statement on the Tragedy in Minneapolis and Protests Across the Country

 We are saddened by the recent tragic events in Minneapolis.
 The senseless death of George Floyd is another Black life taken in the epidemic of police killings of unarmed Black/African-American men in this country.
 We extend our deepest sympathies and heartfelt support to those affected.
 We stand in full accord with Floyd’s loved ones, the Black/African-American community, the people of Minneapolis and all who suffer as a result of escalated hate-filled violence and racism.

 Floyd’s death – though heartbreakingly unjust - serves as an important reminder for the need for all of us to speak out against violence and hate.
-The Friends of the Children-PDX community condemns acts of violence, intimidation, and the fostering of hate.
+The Friends of the Children–Portland community condemns acts of violence, intimidation and the fostering of hate.
 Our community reaffirms our stand in our value to demand equity.

 We acknowledge the historical and present injustice impacting marginalized communities.